 SAR Communications are defined in existing documentation (ref SOLAS IV, SAR 79, IAMSAR Manual, NAVTEX manual and SafetyNet manual).

 VDES is a technology that supplements AIS communications, and as such may be used for data communication of Maritime Safety Information (MSI) and supplementary distress communications.
+VDES supports both addressed (unicast and multicast) and broadcast communications to support SAR response.

 When available, the VDES satellite component (VDE-SAT) may be an effective means to extend the VDES to areas outside of coastal VHF coverage.
 The VDES-SAT may deliver information in a broadcast, multicast or unicast mode to a broad area, addressing many ships using only minimal radio spectrum resources.
 The VDE-SAT will provide a communication channel that is complementary to GMDSS and the terrestrial components of the VDES system (i.e. coordinated with terrestrial VDES, application specific messages (ASM) and AIS functionalities and their supporting systems).